verenablaschke/dialect-clustering/README.md

 According to `wieling2010hierarchical`, the values of the **second right singular vector** are a good substitute for the above metrics.

-#### Notes
+### Notes

 - How beneficial is co-clustering really?
 Why not just cluster the doculects (after TF-IDF maybe) and then apply the sound correspondence metrics?
 It seems like the benefit of co-clustering is mainly that `v_2` can be used for ranking the correspondences, although this doesn't seem to be very popular among the authors who used bipartite spectral graph clustering for dialect data...

 - I implemented the hierarchical version in the [`hierarchical` branch](https://github.com/verenablaschke/dialect-clustering/tree/hierarchical).
-When trying to run it, I sometimes get a "singular matrix" error when trying to calculate the inverse of a matrix (for step 1 of the bipartite [...] clustering process).
+When trying to run it, I sometimes get a "singular matrix" error when trying to calculate the inverse of a matrix (for step 1 of the bipartite spectral graph co-clustering process).
   - This happens when the co-occurrence matrix for a cluster contains empty rows and/or columns.
 This shouldn't happen in the first case because empty rows/columns mean that the entries in question aren't similar to the other entries in the matrix, i.e. the previous clustering step performed quite poorly.
   - I'm working on a fix.

 ## Evaluation

 I have the Glottolog codes and family tree information for the doculects (soundcomparisons.com provides Glottolog 2.7 codes for the samples).
 The only issue is that two of these codes aren't in Glottolog 3.2 (the current version) anymore.
 Why were they removed?
-Should I use the Glottolog 2.7 family tree information, or should I try to find appropriate substitute codes from Glottolog 3.2?
+Should I use the family tree information from Glottolog 2.7, or should I try to find appropriate languoid substitutes from Glottolog 3.2?

 ## Discussion

-All of the comparisons here are phonetic (and might possibly include morphological information in some cases) and on a word level, but I'm ignoring lexical, syntactical, morphological, etc. information in this analysis.
+All of the comparisons here are phonetic (and might possibly include some morphological information in some cases) and on a word level, but I'm ignoring lexical, syntactical, morphological, etc. information in this analysis.

+To what extend does clustering dialects and/or applying a hierarchical model to dialect data make sense?
+- tree vs. web
-Dialects -- hierarchy vs. web; 'vertical' changes vs. horizontal' influences.
+- 'vertical' changes vs. horizontal' influences
+- At least, I'm using data from a relatively large region.
+It might be harder to argue for doing this if the data just came from a very small geographical region (say, the same administrative district).

 - [ ] Read e.g. `heggarty2010splits`